John Thomas Davies VC

-After initial training he served in France from 6th November 1915, and in 1916 he was wounded twice on the Somme front.
+After disembarking, he served in France from 6th November 1915, and in 1916 he was wounded twice on the Somme front.
 By 1918, although still only 22 years old, Jack was an experienced and battle-hardened soldier when Germany launched a great Spring offensive in a last desperate attempt to win the war.
-On 24th March the St Helens Pals were occupying positions 12 miles southwest of St Quentin near the village of Eppeville.
+In March 1918, the St Helens Pals were occupying positions 12 miles southwest of St Quentin near the village of Eppeville.
 After heavy shelling the Germans advanced from their bridgehead across the Somme at Ham and, within an hour, the Pals’ forward companies were in danger of being surrounded and under heavy rifle and machine-gun fire.

 On 24th March 1918 near Eppeville, France, when his company was ordered to withdraw, Corporal Davies knew that the only line of withdrawal lay through a deep stream lined with a belt of barbed wire and that it was imperative to hold up the enemy as long as possible.
 He mounted the parapet in full view of the enemy in order to get a more effective field of fire and kept his Lewis gun in action to the last, causing many enemy casualties and enabling part of his company to get across the river, which they would otherwise have been unable to do.